• info@gap-international.org

 1. Exhaustion and Burnout

 When trying to manage everything on your own, you will experience both physical and emotional tiredness.
 Without much-needed breaks, burnout is unavoidable, damaging both mental and physical health.
-The Emotional Toll on Deprived Families Families in deprived situations, especially those dealing with poverty, abuse, or homelessness, face a unique set of emotional challenges:

 1. Fear and uncertainty